 Business majors are encouraged to develop a strong portfolio of knowledge, skills, and experiences that position them for success in college and in their careers.
 A wide array of opportunities are available that enable students to gain career related experience, develop leadership skills, and acquire professional competencies.

 WCBA students gain career-related work experience through internships and cooperative education experiences.
 These experiences provide students with professional level experience related to their chosen major.
 In addition to gaining valuable experience, students can earn academic credit for up to two different internships.
 Internships for which students earn academic credit must be paid.
-Internships can be part time or full-time, either fall, spring or summer, and can be located anywhere in the world.
+Internships can be part-time or full-time, either fall, spring, or summer, and can be located anywhere in the world.
 The WCBA Center for Career Management offers assistance to both students and employers interested in participating in the Internship and Cooperative Education Program.
 Internships are offered in accounting, advertising/public relations, finance, management, marketing, sales, international trade, entrepreneurship, and nonprofit leadership.

 Student Leadership Opportunities